kg-construct/rml-cc/section/examples.md

 ## Examples {#examples}

-In the following section, we present additional examples and describe the expected output.
-For each example, we provide the document that correspond with the current iteration.
-For example, if we were to generate RDF from the following JSON document and RML mapping:
+In this section, we present additional examples and describe the expected output.
+For each example, we provide the document that corresponds with the current iteration.

+Examples will be based on the following context of a JSON document and RML mapping:

 ```
 {